-It didn’t take very long after arriving at Green School before I was taken by its refreshing implementation of creating ‘a community of learners making our world sustainable’.
-Last Wednesday I joined the Green School tour in the lush green land of Bali, to learn more about this inspiring initiative.
-Based on the principles of permaculture, Green School aims to be a living example of sustainability and entrepreneurship, and is shaping confident and capable young adults, who will spread these much needed ideas into the world.
-An important element for me was the genuine effort to connect with the local culture – in Bali the western expats don’t always seem to have this as a top priority.
+The Green School in Bali has a refreshing way to create ‘a community of learners making our world sustainable’.
+Last Wednesday I joined the Green School tour near Ubud in Bali, to learn more about this inspiring initiative.
+Based on the principles of permaculture, Green School aims to be a living example of sustainability and entrepreneurship.
+It is shaping confident and capable young adults, who will spread these much-needed ideas into the world.
+A genuine effort is made to include the local community.
 Green School made me feel inspired and hopeful.
-Here, young adults will grow up with an entirely different worldview, one based on permaculture, rather then capitalism, one that promotes living respectfully with the earth, and which believes that every individual has a unique skills and dreams to offer to the world.
+Here, young adults will grow up with an entirely different worldview, one based on permaculture, rather than capitalism.
+A worldview that promotes living respectfully on the earth, and which believes that every individual has unique skills and dreams to offer.

-Of course there is a detailed curriculum as well, which means that the transition to higher education for those lucky kids that went to Green School, has proven no problem.
-The curriculum at Green School is based on the Three Frame Day, a student centred approach covering:
+Of course, there is a detailed curriculum as well, which means that the transition to higher education for children at the Green School has never been a problem.
+The curriculum at Green School is based on the Three Frame Day, a student-centered approach covering:

 The integral frame utilizes thematic teaching and focuses on engaging, and satisfying, the ‘whole person’.
-For example, the topic of water can be approached from physics, poetry, economics, and so on.
+For example, physics, poetry or economics can all offer different perspectives on the topic of water.

 The instructional frame focuses on core intellectual competencies that require repetition to become proficient, like literacy, numeracy, and languages other than English.

-At the school elements of mindfulness are implemented, depending on the teachers initiative.
-And every day at 2pm, the gong sounds and regardless of what is happening, everyone will be silent for one minute.
-Students can also use the yoga and meditation space (the only structure not of bamboo but made of iron wood and teak).
+At the school various elements of mindfulness are implemented, depending on the teachers’ initiative.
+Every day at 2 pm, the gong sounds and regardless of what is happening, everyone will be silent for one minute.
+Students can also use the yoga and meditation space (the only structure not of bamboo but made of ironwood and teak).
 And there is a healing circle anchored by an impressively huge smoke quartz crystal.
-This is a place for contemplation, to be present, and to to talk about the larger issues in life.
+This is a place for contemplation, to be present, and to talk about the larger themes of life.

 Off the grid (for a day)

-Other then natural building materials, Green School aims to be completely off grid in terms of energy and water.
+Other than natural building materials, Green School aims to be completely off-grid in terms of energy and water.
 Energy use is low as there is no air conditioning, the school structures allow for a cooling breeze.
-A significant portion of the energy, 30% if I recall correctly, comes from solar power.
+A significant portion of the energy, perhaps 30%, comes from solar power.
 To provide for the additional needs, a hydropower solution is being put in place.
 A 5 diameter stone circle directs the water so as to move a turbine.
 Unfortunately after a long 8 years of work this hydropower solution only worked for a day or so, as a flash flood partly destroyed it right after it was at last put in use.
 Water is used sparsely too, with compost toilets put in place.
 The water at Green School is all sourced from one underground well – which was found by a dowser.

 Waste is a huge problem worldwide, and in Bali in particular.
-The island does not have a solution for waste, and sadly it is often burnt releasing toxics in the atmosphere, or disposed of in the natural environment.
+The island does not have a solution for waste.
+Sadly waste is often burnt releasing toxins in the atmosphere or disposed of in the natural environment.
 The Kembali initiative at Green School aims to transform waste into arts and useful products.
 Kembali means ‘to come back’.
-Through this successful initiative money is generated to sustain waste management systems, and it has even made it possible to buy a traditional Balinese Gamelan (worth around $10.0000).
+Through this successful initiative sustainable waste management systems have been funded.
+It has even been possible to buy a traditional Balinese Gamelan (worth around $10.0000).
 And the Kul Kul connection kids bring 5kg of recyclable trash to the school per semester, as a payment for school fees.
-Additionally, in the restaurant and cafe banana leave replaces the plate, and are thrown away as compost.
+Additionally, in the restaurant and cafe banana leaves replace plates, and disposed of as compost.

-To address pollution from emissions, the bio bus project was initiated.
-Many families live in the Channgu and Ubud areas, and would bring their children to school by car.
-To avoid the painful sight of a full parking lot, 3 busses that use biodiesel now pick up kids in the area.
-Biodiesel is made from cooking oil, and emits less harmful greenhouse gasses when burnt as fuel.
-The net result is 80% less emissions.
+The bio bus project aims to address pollution from emissions.
+Many families live in the Channgu and Ubud areas.
+To avoid a full parking lot, 3 busses running on biodiesel now pick up kids in the area.
+Biodiesel is made from cooking oil and emits less harmful greenhouse gasses when burned as fuel.
+The net result is 80% fewer emissions.
 It also resolves the problem of cooking oil being reused many times and disposed of in harmful ways.
 The ‘grease police’ creates awareness and accepts the cooking oil as donations.
 As a thank you, donors receive soap, made of the byproduct glycerine, and the circle is complete.

-Many more interesting stories were shared, as we heard about the Kul Kul permaculture farm, the starling breeding program, and the soon to complete theatre production inspired by the Ramayana, a Hindu epic love story.
-Needless to say the visit to Green School was uplifting and this new paradigm in education made me feel hopeful.
-Ideally this school can be a model for many more schools to come in the world, planting the seeds for a shift in how we as humans create our lives on earth.
+It was uplifting to visit Green School, this new paradigm in education made me feel hopeful.
+Ideally, this school can be a model for many more schools to come in the world, planting the seeds for a shift in how we as humans create our lives on earth.

 If you want to know more, see the TED talk about Green School by John Hardy, the founder of the school.
 Or see this great video on Green School by Global Ideas (2013).
-And if you are in Bali, do visit one of their daily or extended tours!
+And if you are in Bali, do visit on one of their tours!